With these, the basic watchword is: what were they thinking?

 It actually was a clever idea during World War I, and the general theory led in a roundabout way to the first tanks that were used at the battle of Cambrai.
 However, while tanks were a fantastic idea, the trench-digger machine was not - at least under circumstances other than those faced during the Great War.
 World War II was a fluid battle of movement, with few trenches and constantly shifting front lines.

 Churchill was undeterred.
-He was determined to create the machine that had been such a novel idea in 1916.
+He was determined to create a machine that had been such a novel idea in 1916 but by World War II was more of a Rube Goldberg idea.
 As First Lord of the Admiralty, he basically ran the British war effort from the first day of the war (Prime Minister Chamberlain basically left the running of the war to the War Cabinet and seldom even attended its meetings - leaving Churchill in charge).
 The period of the "Phoney Way," in fact, was the only period when conditions were at all similar to those of World War I, with the BEF languishing in trenches in France, and thus created an environment conducive for the idea to gain some currency.

 Churchill started the ball rolling in October 1939, telling the Director of Naval Construction Stanley Goddall to work something up.
 Goodall created the Department of Naval Land Equipment - the only naval involvement being to transport the beast across the English Channel - and went to work.
 The aptly named Frank Spanner designed the machine.